 Years passed.
 Regrets increased.

-There was just one problem: Rob still had no band.
+And there was just one problem: Rob still had no band.

 But why let a little thing like not having a band stop one from achieving life goals, right?